-The aim of the project was to build a digital early warning system to predict volcanic eruptions.
-With the information obtained with the Waspmote sensors are going to build a family of 'digital twins' digitally simulate what is happening inside the crater and to experiment with an active volcano in real time.
+The objective of the project was to build a digital screening system to predict volcanic eruptions.
+With the information obtained with sensors Waspmote is going to build a family of 'digital twins' digitally simulate what is happening inside the crater and to experiment with an active volcano in real-time.

-Volcanologists bet on the latest technologies offered by the Internet of Things (IoT) to monitor in real everything that happens inside and outside the craters time, and predict eruptions.
-The company combines innovative scientific expeditions technology projects to drive positive change, Qwake, It has relied on technology Libelium to develop a network of wireless sensors on the Hellmouth, name by which it is known the Masaya volcano in Nicaragua.
+Volcanologists are committed to the latest technologies offering the Internet of things (IoT) to monitor real-time everything going in and out of the craters, and predict eruptions.
+The company that combines innovative scientific expeditions with technology projects to promote positive changes, Qwake, he has relied on the technology of Libelium to develop a network of wireless sensors in the mouth of hell, which is known to the volcano Masaya in Nicaragua.

-Masaya is one of the most active volcanoes in Latin America.
-In fact, during the last quarter of 2008 its boiler and steam spewed ash to a height of 2.1 kilometers.
-At the moment, one of its craters has inside a lava lake of 600 square meters to visualize the dynamic behavior of magma where cascading effects, explosions and lava eruptions are seen.
+Masaya is one of the most active Latin American volcanoes.
+In fact, during the last quarter of 2008 its caldera threw ash and steam reaching a height of 2.1 kilometers.
+Currently, one of the craters has in its interior with a lava Lake of 600 square meters that allows to visualize the dynamic behavior of the magma effects can be seen where waterfall, explosions and lava eruptions.

-Qwake team, led by explorer and documentary filmmaker Sam Cossman, the Government of Nicaragua, Libelium y General Electric (GIVE) They have worked on this project to launch the first volcano online.
-The expedition took place in the months of July and August 2016.
+The team of Qwake, led by Explorer and director of documentaries Sam Cossman, the Government of Nicaragua, Libelium and General Electric)GE) have worked on this project to launch the first volcano online.
+The expedition took place in the months of July and August of 2016.

-Qwake needed to implement a wireless monitoring system capable of collecting, transmitting and storing data in real time.
+Qwake needed to implement a wireless monitoring system able to collect, transmit and store data in real time.
 For this reason, they chose Libelium technology to obtain information directly from the crater.

-The sensor platforms implemented in the Masaya Volcano were Waspmote Plug & Sense!
-Environment Smart PRO and Waspmote Plug & Sense!
-Ambient Control acting as repeaters the signal sent by the first.
-They were connected over 80 sensors to measure CO2, H2S, temperature, humidity and atmospheric pressure.
+Sensor platforms deployed in the Masaya Volcano were Waspmote Plug & Sense!
+Smart Environment PRO and Waspmote Plug & Sense!
+Ambient Control acting as repeaters of the signal sent by the first.
+More than 80 sensors were connected to measure CO2, H2S, temperature, humidity and atmospheric pressure.

-The encapsulated sensor platforms were vacuum sealed to protect them from the heat inside the crater and also in areas near the volcano.
-The temperature where most placed sensors was around 150 degrees Fahrenheit (about 65 degrees Celsius), although in some parts of the volcano reached between 800 and 1,000 degrees Fahrenheit (between 426 and 537 degrees Celsius).
+Encapsulated sensor platforms were vacuum-sealed to protect them from the heat inside the crater and also in areas close to the volcano.
+The temperature where the majority of sensors placed was around 150 degrees Fahrenheit (approximately 65 degrees Celsius), though in some parts of the volcano they reached between 800 and 1,000 degrees Fahrenheit (between 426 and 537 degrees Celsius).

 Waspmote Plug & Sense!
-PRO Smart Environment sent the information directly to Meshlium Gateway and in some cases, when the signal was low, the Waspmote Plug & Sense!
-Ambient Control acting as relay stations.
-This data is sent through Xbee 900HP of Digi International.
+Smart Environment PRO sent information directly to the Meshlium Gateway and in some cases, when the signal was low, to the Waspmote Plug & Sense!
+Ambient Control acting as a Repeater.
+These data are sent via Xbee 900HP of Digi International.
 IoT Gateway collecting data and sending information by 3G to the data base of GE which was then displayed in Predix, a Cloud of GE developed for the Industrial Internet platform.

 Early detection of eruptions

-The main objective of the project was to build a digital early warning system to predict volcanic eruptions.
-This information will be used by researchers and scientists to build a family of "digital twin" that digitally simulates what is happening inside the crater.
+The main objective of the project was to build a digital screening system to predict volcanic eruptions.
+This information will be used by researchers and scientists to build a family of "digital twins" that digitally simulates what is happening inside the crater.

-The ultimate goal of this project is to provide a public service giving access to people and those responsible for decision making to allow them to experiment with an active volcano in real time.
+The ultimate goal of this project is to offer a public service giving access to the population and decision makers to allow them to experiment with an active volcano in real-time.

-Predictive analytical tools based on cloud platform using a combination of data collected after more than 20 years of field work in the Masaya Volcano and the information obtained by the sensors connected to the sensor platforms Waspmote Plug & Sense! who settled in this project.
-All these data will help anticipate volcanic crisis and act as a pioneering way Early Warning System.
-After this first project, the expedition believes there is great potential to develop other applications volcanoes around the world.
+The cloud platform-based predictive analytical tools use a combination of data collected after more than 20 years of work on the ground in the Masaya Volcano and the information obtained by the sensors connected to the sensor platforms Waspmote Plug & Sense! that settled it in this project.
+All these data will help to anticipate volcanic crisis and act in pioneer as an early warning system.
+After this first project, the expedition believes that there is great potential for developing other applications into volcanoes around the world.

 Did you like this article?